osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

     - The Component Context is removed from the _Service Runtime State_

 # 5. Configuration
+Configurations consumed by the CDI container are described by _Configuration Models_
-A _Configuration Model_ is part of the _Component Model_
+- Where _Configuration Model_ is part of a _Component Model_
-- Is mapped to a set of `org.osgi.sevice.cm.Configuration` objects with a given **pid**
+    - Called the _host_ Component Model
+- Where _Configuration_ is part of a _Component_
-- Called _Configurations_
+    - Called the _host_ Component

-Configurations can have cardinality relative to the CDI container
-- **mandatory** Exactly one Configuration Instance is consumed
-- **optional** At most one Configuration Instance is consumed
-- **multiple** Many Configuration Instances are consumed
+- Where _Configuration Instance_ is an `org.osgi.service.cm.Configuration` object added to the host Component

 The _Configuration Model_ describes
-- Configuration **pid**
+- Configuration **pid** (Conf-1, Conf-2)
-- Configuration **cardinality**
+- Configuration **cardinality** (Conf-1, Conf-2)
-- Configuration **default properties**
+- Configuration **default properties** (Serv-3, Conf-6, Conf-7, Conf-8)

-Component Models that declare one a multiple cardinality Configuration produce one Component for every consumed `org.osgi.service.cm.Configuration` object.
+## 5.1.
+Configuration Lifecycle
+Logically a Configuration is a dynamic reference to a Configuration Instance with a set PID.
+The reference is continuously updated as matching configurations are added/removed to the `org.osgi.service.cm.ConfigurationAdmin`.
+A Configuration does not distinguish between factory and singleton configurations.

+A Configuration can have state `satisfied` or `unsatisfied`.
+When a Configuration becomes `unsatisfied` the host Component must transition to state `waiting-for-configurations`.

-Each Component can consume at most one `org.osgi.sevice.cm.Configuration` object per Configuration Model regardless of the Configuration cardinality.
+Each Component has a most one Configuration Instance per Configuration.
+Configurations with `multiple` cardinality lead to the creation of new Components from the host Component Model.

+**Case:** Configuration is `unsatisfied` and Configuration Instance is added If this is the case the Configuration becomes `satisfied`.
+If the Configuration has `multiple` cardinality a new Component is created from the host Component Model.
+The new Component enters state `waiting-for-configurations`.

+**Case:** Configuration `satisfied`, and Configuration Instance removed If the Configuration

 ## 5.2.
 Configuration Beans
-A _Configuration_ is part of the _Component Model_
-- It is mapped to a **CDI Bean**
+A Configuration
+- Is represented within the CDI container by **one or more CDI beans**
-- Called a _Configuration Bean_
+- Called the _Configuration Beans_
-- Where the _Configuration Bean_ CDI scope is the Component Model scope
+- Where the _Configuration Bean_ CDI scope is the scope of the host Component Model
 - Where the _Configuration Bean_ type is converter-compatible with `Dictionary<String, Object>`
-- Where _Configuration Instances_ are produced from `Bean<T>.create()`

-The Configuration must provide
+The Component Bean Model must provide
-- Configuration **pid**
 - Configuration Bean **type** (Conf-5)

-- Configuring provided service properties (Conf-6)
+## 5.3 Configuring Services (Conf-6)
 - The Service Bean description must provide default properties
 - These properties are merged
     - With those of the host Component configuration
     - With those of the Root Component configuration

-- Configuring consumed service target filter and cardinality (Conf-7)
+## 5.4.
+Configuring References (Conf-7)
 - Both Reference Beans and Reference Event Dispatcher Descriptions have unique names
 - Both Reference Beans and Reference Event Dispatcher Descriptions have Component Scopes
 - It is therefore possible to resolve a Component
     - For every Reference Event Dispatcher
     - For every Reference Instance
 - The Component can contain
     - `<ref-name>.target`
     - `<ref-name>.cardinality`

-- Default PIDS/Names (Conf-8)
+## 5.6.
+Configuration defaults (Conf-8)
 - The CDI extender must be able to compute a name
     - For every Reference Bean
     - For every Reference Event Dispatcher Description
 - The CDI extender must be able to compute a PID
     - For the `@ApplicationScoped` configuration
     - For every `@<A-Component-Scope>` configuration
 - Configuration override order (Conf-8)
     ?